Floyd Mayweather Jr.: Mayweather vs. McGregor

 Nevada State Athletic Commission announced the live gate for the event was $55,414,865.79 from 13,094 tickets sold and 137 complimentary tickets given out.
 It was the second-largest gate ever for a combat sporting event, behind only the Mayweather vs. Pacquiao fight, which grossed just over $72 million from a paid attendance of 16,219 in 2015.
 Sky Sports announced the fight garnered over a million PPV buys in the UK and grossed in excess of £20 million, surpassing the record set in April 2017 when Anthony Joshua defeated Wladimir Klitschko in front of 90,000 at the Wembley Stadium.
 This also meant the fight generated more buys in the UK than Mayweather-Pacquiao which took place in 2015.

 Mayweather reportedly earned over $300 million from the fight, while McGregor earned around $100 million.

+Third comeback

+Mayweather vs. Pacquiao II

+On February 20, 2026, Mayweather announced his return to the ring as a professional boxer for the first time since 2017.
+Mayweather planned his return following his exhibition fight against Mike Tyson which had been initially set to take place in April 2026.
+On February 23, he announced that he would fight a rematch with Manny Pacquiao on September 19, 2026, which was set to be streamed live on Netflix.
+However, this planned rematch with Pacquiao would be delayed until at least 2027 after Mayweather was sued for breach of contract obligations.